argoproj-labs/hera/README.md

 #### `cli`

 - Install via `hera[cli]`.
-The `[cli]` option installs the extra dependency [Cappa](https://github.com/DanCardin/cappa) required for the CLI
+The `[cli]` option installs the extra dependencies including [Cappa](https://github.com/DanCardin/cappa) which is required for the CLI
-- The CLI aims to enable GitOps practices, easier debugging, and a more seamless experience with Argo Workflows.
+- The CLI aims to enable GitOps practices, easier onboarding to Hera, and a more seamless experience with Argo Workflows.
+- It currently supports converting workflows between YAML and Python source codes.
+See `hera generate yaml --help`, and `hera generate python --help` for more information.
-- **_The CLI is an experimental feature and subject to change!_** At the moment it only supports generating YAML files from workflows via `hera generate yaml`.
-See `hera generate yaml --help` for more information.
+- **_The CLI is an experimental feature and subject to change!_**

 #### `experimental`

 - Install via `hera[experimental]`.
 The `[experimental]` option adds dependencies required for experimental features that have not yet graduated into stable features.

 #### `async-client`

 - Install via `hera[async-client]`.
 The `[async-client]` option installs `httpx` to allow the use of the `async_*` Workflow functions through the `AsyncWorkflowsService`.